BIOS3010/Module-11-Genome-Assembly/03-de-novo-assembly.md

 Next we will compare the _de novo_ assembled genome sequence with the reference-based assembly.
 We will align the two sequences using the pairwise Blast function on the NCBI web pages.
 Go to the [NCBI Blast pages](https://blast.ncbi.nlm.nih.gov/Blast.cgi), click on "Nucleotide BLAST".
 If you tick the box called "Align two or more sequences" you get a second window to paste a sequence.
 Paste the two sequences into the two boxes and click `BLAST` (a simple way to copy the sequences is to run `cat` and then the file.
 This will print the entire sequence to screen and you can select and copy it).
 In the "Alignments" tab you can inspect the alignment in simple text, or you can click on the "MSA viewer" link to view the entire alignment.

+Bonus!: An even better way to compare the two sequences is to map both the _de novo_ assembled `scaffolds.fasta` file and the reference-based fasta file to the reference genome.
+You can use `minimap2` (almost) as before (e.g., `minimap2 -a data/NC_045512.fa results/de_novo/scaffolds.fasta > de_novo.sam`).
+And then convert the sam files to sorted bam files and index them.
+Download the `bam` and `bai` files and open them in IGV alongside the mapping-file.

 ```diff
 !
 Are there any differences between the two assemblies?
 !
 Look at the start and stop positions of the alignment on the two sequences (Query and Subject).
 Do they start at the exact same positions?